rcy1314/nand/README.md

 ### CORS Proxy

-Modern Browsers Require Cors Headers for Cross Site requests this is circumvented with a proxy.
+Modern Browsers Require CORS Headers for Cross Site Requests this is circumvented with a Proxy.

 - Heroku's CORS-Anywhere Proxy `http://cors-anywhere.herokuapp.com/`